Pacific and California Halibut: Large and Unusual Fish

 California halibut are generally found in shallower water than Pacific halibut.
 Their main food is small fish, especially anchovies and sardines.
 They also eat squid.
-Like other halibut, they generally lunge at their prey from their hiding place but may chase their prey through open water if it escapes.
+Like other halibut, they generally lunge at their prey from their hiding place but may chase the prey through open water if it escapes.

 Halibut have several predators, including humans, killer whales, sea lions, and sharks.
-Both Pacific and California halibut are popular food fish for people.
+Pacific and California halibut are popular food fish for people.
 Their flesh is white in colour and has a flaky texture and a pleasant taste.
 Some meals of fish and chips use halibut as the fish.

 The Pacific halibut spawns in the winter, especially from December to February.
 The fish migrate from the shallower water of their feeding grounds to deeper water, where they release their eggs and sperm.
 A female produces from five hundred thousand to over four million eggs, depending on her body size.
 Many of these eggs are eaten by predators, but some survive.
 Females don't begin laying eggs until they are between eight and twelve years of age, while males become mature when they are around seven to eight years old.

 California halibut mate between February and September and move into shallower water to breed.
 Fertilization is external.
 Females start releasing eggs at around four or five years of age while males begin releasing sperm when they are two to three years old.

 The fertilized eggs of halibut rise to the surface layer of the ocean and hatch into larvae after about fifteen days.
 The larvae and young fish are free-floating for about six months and are carried long distances by ocean currents.
 They feed on animals in the surrounding plankton.
 Plankton is a collection of tiny and microscopic plants and animals in the ocean.
 The organisms in the plankton cannot move on their own or are very weak swimmers.